Zevgor/ratio-spoof/README.md

-# ratio-spoofer
+# ratio-spoof
-ratio spoofer is a tool to spoof the download/upload amount on private bittorrent trackers.
+ratio-spoof is a tool to spoof the download/upload amount on private bittorrent trackers.

-## How does it works
+## How does it work
 In the way that Bittorrent protcols work, the tracker itself can not measure how much a peer has uploaded or downloaded.
 Insterad, the peer is trusted to report (or anoounce) back how much it has uploaded or downloaded.

-Ratio-spoof acts like a normal bittorrent client but without downloading or uploading anything, it just spoofs to the tracker by announcing.
+ratio-spoof acts like a normal bittorrent client but without downloading or uploading anything, it just spoofs to the tracker by announcing.

 ## Usage